kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 </code></pre>
 <a name="determine-arrays"></a>
 <h2>Determine the inner arrays</h2>
-First, I created a function that checked whether or not an inner array had temperature values.
+First, I created a function that checked whether or not an inner array had numeric temperature values.
 If it did, it started a process that created a new array containing the average temperature and the city.

 If the array didn't have temperature values, I assumed that it was the array that contained strings but no numbers.
-This is the array that starts with <code>"City"</code>, so I just loaded it onto the page.
+This is the array that starts with <code>"City"</code>, so I just loaded it onto the page as column headers.

 This first function is called <code>buildNewArrays()</code>: it's important to note that running this function against our data is the catalyst for loading content onto the page.
 In other words, when we run <code>buildNewArrays(tempen)</code>, it runs other functions that help display the content.